What is Aqiqah?

 Donate your Aqiqah Online

-The current value of an Aqiqah donation with Islamic Help is £60 fir Tanzania, Cameroon or Bangladesh.
+The current value of an Aqiqah donation with Islamic Help is £60 for Tanzania, Cameroon or Bangladesh.

 With your help, we can help those around the world who less fortunate than ourselves – whose lives have been torn apart through no fault of their own.
-This year, your donations will help us provide much-needed food to refugees in Cameroon who have been fleeing violence in Central African Republic.
+Your donations can help us provide much-needed food to refugees in Cameroon who have been fleeing violence in the Central African Republic; Rohingya refugees in Bangladesh or poverty-stricken families in Tanzania.

 Celebrate the birth of your child and donate your Aqiqah online with Islamic Help today.